AlpMeteSenel/polipo/README.md

 - [x] Display power sockets if available in the room for map
 - [x] Add GTT public transport support to map (main campus only)
 - [x] PWA and notification support
-- [x] Ability to download the entire folder contents for materials page (subfolders included)
+- [x] Add ability to download entire course or folder contents for materials page (including subfolders) with progress tracking
 - [x] Display recently uploaded 3 files for easier access on the materials page
 - [ ] Add multi-language support (Italian, English, and Turkish)
 - [ ] Redesign email client